Updated & Verified for 2026

 Choose Snowflake if...

-You are looking for: "The leading graph database platform for connected data applications, best for enterprises and developers.".
-It serves as an excellent alternative in the market, especially given its competitive entry point of $0/mo.
+You are looking for: "Best for data-driven enterprises needing scalable, cloud-native data warehousing and analytics.".
+It serves as an excellent alternative in the market, especially given its competitive entry point of $2/mo.

 Data algorithmically verified against public vendor information for May 2026.